 There is nothing bringing more focus than a motion picture, every single day we witness a huge amount of materials promoting different products and brands.
 In addition, the market research confirming its effectiveness only strengthen this trend.
 So, I kindly envite you to Kaktus.studio!
-Together we will create engaging commercials, training films, coverages from events and other short forms for social media, which will translate into your success!
-The additional value might also be my knowledge and experience in the field of marketing, which I like to share during planing a screenplay.
+Together we will create commercials, training, corporate and employer branding films, reportages from events and other short forms for social media, that tell stories, evoke emotions, build brand and sell products!

 GEAR

 Of course, the equipment itself does not guarantee perfect results, but it can make it much easier to achieve them.
-Currently at disposal are: Sony a7SIII and Sony A7IV cameras with Irix Cine and Tamron lenses and the Tilta Nucleus Nano follow focus system, fixed light lamp sets with modifiers, DJI Ronin RS2 gimbal, Manfrotto video tripods, Atomos Shinobi and Portkeys preview monitors, Zoom H6 audio recorder, Rode and Sennheiser microphones with wireless transmission kits, and the DJI Mavic 3 Classic drone.
+Currently at disposal are: Sony A7SIII and Sony A7IV cameras with Irix Cine and Tamron lenses and the Tilta Nucleus Nano II follow focus system, lamp sets with modifiers, DJI Ronin RS2 gimbal, Manfrotto video tripods, Atomos Shinobi and Portkeys preview monitors, Zoom H6 audio recorder, Rode and Sennheiser microphones with wireless transmission kits, Zeapon Micro 3 motorized slider, Smallrig teleprompter and the DJI Mavic 3 Classic drone.
 In addition, there is always an X-Rite ColorChecker Passport Video color chart on the set for accurate color reproduction.

 POSTPRODUCTION

-The postproduction process is fully conducted in DaVinci Resolve Studio software, of which I am Certified End User in versions 15 and 16, as well as Certified Trainer since 17 (Introduction to DaVinci Resolve, Color Grading and Fusion Effects).
-The work with video clips, as opposed to the photography, is much more complex and basically consist of two stages; editing and color grading.
+The postproduction process is fully conducted in DaVinci Resolve Studio software, of which I am Certified End User in versions 15 and 16, as well as Certified Trainer since 17 (Introduction to DaVinci Resolve, Color Grading and Fusion Effects) and each of its stages, i.e. proper editing, sound, vfx and finally color grading, should serve to ensure that the film meets, or preferably exceeds, the expectations expressed in preproduction.

 PORTFOLIO & CONTACT